Suggested links

 • Seizures

 Kratom users may require hospitalization for some of the more severe side effects of kratom use.
-Furthermore, combining other drug abuse with kratom can lead to more dangerous side effects and even death.
+Combining other types of drug abuse with kratom use can lead to dangerous side effects and even death.

 How Does Kratom Work?